rainmanh/jumpscale_core8/docs/Installation/JSDocker.md

 # Installing the JumpScale Docker Container
+The following instructions will install jumpscale from master.
+If you want to install from a branch click [here](js_docker_development.md)
 The JumpScale Docker container is available on [Docker Hub](https://hub.docker.com/): [jumpscale/ubuntu1604_js_development](https://hub.docker.com/r/jumpscale/ubuntu1604_js_development/).

 First make sure you have a Docker machine (host) available, see the Docker documentation for help: https://docs.docker.com/machine/get-started/